Harsh-Srivastav123/quizApp_backend/README.md

 ### Postman Collection (Work in Progress):
 A Postman collection is being developed to document and test the APIs of QuizMate.
 It will include endpoints for various functionalities such as user authentication, question management, quiz creation, and blog post interactions.

-Please check back soon for the completed Postman collection, which will provide a comprehensive overview of QuizMate's API capabilities and allow for easy testing and integration with the application.
+A Postman collection is available in the QuizMate repository, but it is currently being updated.
+Please check back later for the complete version.